Welcome Day

 The COVID-19 pandemic demonstrated that crisis management isn’t just a paper exercise.
 Risk management and disaster recovery planning should be embedded in daily practice.
 With reserves depleted, funders increasingly stretched, and staff costs and overheads rising, many homelessness organisations are facing the imminent realisation of one of the biggest strategic risks on their risk register: not having sufficient funding to stay afloat.

-In this masterclass we’ll look at how to embed strategic risk and crisis management across your organisation.
+In this workshop we’ll look at how to embed strategic risk and crisis management across your organisation.
 We’ll consider the skills and attributes you as a leader need to not only cope, but to thrive, in difficult circumstances.
 We’ll identify how to draw on a diverse talent pool, including lived as well as learnt experience, for idea generation, problem solving and recession proofing.

 We’ll discuss realistic approaches to financial planning, how to think creatively about funding streams, and how to create structures that are agile and can quickly adapt to changing circumstances.

-This masterclass will cover:
+This workshop will cover:

 • Ensuring risk management is owned at every level of the organisation.